deinstapel/cpupower/README.md

 # make install install-tool PREFIX=/usr
 ```

 This will install a polkit rule to `/usr/share/polkit-1/actions/mko.cpupower.setcpufreq.policy` and an executable bash script to `/usr/bin/cpufreqctl`.
 The extension is installed to `/usr/share/gnome-shell/extensions/cpupower@mko-sl.de`.
-It still includes the `scripts` folder, the policykit rule template in `data/mko.cpupower.policy.in`, a useless copy of the tool and installer in the `tool` folder, and the `Makefile`.
+It still includes the `scripts` folder, the policykit rule template in `data/mko.cpupower.policy.in`, a useless copy of the tool in the `tool` folder, and the `Makefile`.
 These are included in the distribution of the extension to enable user installation if the extension got installed over the GNOME extensions website.
 If you do not want to distribute those files in your package, you can safely remove them.

 ## Developing